sw4k/scrape-web/README.md

 You can also uninstall:

-> WARNING: This will uninstall `beautifulsoup4` and 'lxml' globally using pip, since the install script installs it.
+> WARNING: This will uninstall `beautifulsoup4` and `lxml` modules globally using pip, since the install script installs it.
 For most users this will not be a problem, but if you depend on this package globally you may want to edit the uninstall script before continuing.

 ```bash